Egna Legna Besidet

 To build solidarity and share resources among activist community groups.

-We design and implement workshops on financial management; sexual harassment; social media; bullying; workplace safety; racism; sexual reproduction health, habits, STDs, childbearing, and safe abortion (with help from ‘A Project’); MDW rights; how to protect ourselves when helping victims of abuse and procedures for working on cases.
+We design and implement workshops on financial management; sexual harassment; social media; bullying; workplace safety; racism; sexual reproduction health; MDW rights; how to protect ourselves when helping victims of abuse and procedures for working on cases.
 These workshops are based on our personal daily experiences and knowledge of what the issues and concerns faced by domestic workers are.

 We have made a series of 6 educational videos in Amharic which address the problems and issues which are of concern to us e.g. MDW rights, racism, financial management, and social media bullying.